ayaanlehashi11/Bitcoin-Price-Forecast/README.md

-# Trend Forecast using RNN
+# Bitcoin price & Trend Forecasting with RNN (LSTM and GRU)